DSC-NUST-Calculator/Love-Calculator/README.md

 Take note score variable is our end resultbeing a percentage of 1 - 100

-NAME TRUE TEST is worth 20 perfect
+NAME TRUE TEST is worth 20 percent